 Bankruptcy Attorney in Oregon (Portland, Bend, and Clackamas) When you file bankruptcy under Chapter 13, keeping your tax refund depends on your repayment plan ...

 Debts Discharged at the End of Chapter 13 Bankruptcy

 Bankruptcy Attorney in Portland, ORIf you are currently dealing with financial problems, never think you are alone.
 Many people, even the wealthiest people in the world, have undergone financial hardship once in their lives.
 If you or someone you know falls behind on secured or unsecured debts, filing for bankruptcy with the help of an experienced bankruptcy lawyer may be your best solution.
 Intrinsically, the bankruptcy process is very complicated.
 At Michael D. O’Brien & Associates, P.C., our legal team is strongly committed to providing not just guidance but also education on the best available options you have.
 With our extensive years of experience, we will help you secure your future and achieve your financial goals.
-If you are considering bankruptcy to get out of debt, set up a free legal consultation with us now!
+If you are considering bankruptcy to get out of debt, set up a free legal case evaluation with us now!

 Why Do I Need a Bankruptcy Attorney in Portland, OR?Choosing the right lawyer is crucial if you are about to file for bankruptcy to manage your ongoing debts.
 You should acknowledge what qualities your bankruptcy lawyer should have.
 Keep the following characteristics in mind:

 - Excellent Attorneys – Other than experience, you should consider other factors to ensure that your attorney is excellent.
 Years of experience are inadequate; your lawyer should have demonstrated competence in more than one area.